Bortsly/Borts-LC-Modpack/README.md

 # Borts-LC-Modpack
-My custom modpack for lethal company curated for friends.
+My custom modpack for Lethal Company curated for friends.
 Made to be as simple as possible to install.

 Installation Instructions